martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `lte`

-Allows to filter record based on field values that are less than or equal to a specified value.
+Allows filtering records based on field values that are less than or equal to a specified value.

 ```crystal
 Article.all.filter(rating__lte: 10)